Blake-Madden/tinyexpr-plusplus/TinyExprChanges.md

   - `nominal`: returns the nominal annual interest rate, provided the effective rate and the number of compounding periods per year.
   - `nper`: returns the number of periods for an investment.
   - `numbervalue`: converts text to a number in a locale-independent way, like the *Excel* function.
+  - `oct2dec`: converts an octal string to a number, like the *Excel* function.
   - `odd`: returns a value rounded up to the nearest odd integer.
   - `or`: returns true (i.e., non-zero) if any condition is true (accepts 1-24 arguments).
   - `not`: returns logical negation of value.